CMPSC-310-AI-Spring2023/trashbot/writing/report.md

 1. What entities, businesses, organizations do you envision developing the type of the application you have chosen to develop?

+A business that I could envision developing something like this would be a tech company or a company that deals with trash of some sort.
+A trash company could make this trash can to come out with a new product that maybe could excite consumers.
+A tech company could create something like this because they have the technology to do so and it could also make them a lot of money.

 2. Who are the intended users of this technology?

+The intended users of this technology are anyone who uses a trashcan.
+This is an agent that can be used by anyone and it could be a new creative way to have a trashcan in any area.

 3. Who is not supposed to use this technology?

+The only person who would not be allowed to use this technology would be someone that would not use it how it is supposed to be used or break it.
+This technology should be allowed to everyone who is going to use it the right way.

 4. How can the application developed in this lab cause harm?